TorkamaniLab/Genotype_Imputation_Pipeline/README.md

 ---

-## Running all steps automatically
+## B. Running all steps automatically

 This script will setup job dependencies and submit/monitore all the jobs for all the steps automatically.